Drain Gang

-Drain Gang (formerly known as Gravity Boys Shield Gang) is an artistic collective, focusing on music and fashion.
+Drain Gang (formerly known as Gravity Boys Shield Gang) is a Swedish hip-hop collective formed in 2013.
+Consisting of Bladee, Ecco2K, Thaiboy Digital and producer Whitearmor, the group rose to be one of the top Swedish music collectives in the mid-late 2010s.
+They are known for their frequent collaborations with fellow Swedish rapper Yung Lean, and producers Gud and Yung Sherman.

 History

 The group formed in 2013 in Stockholm.
 Thaiboy Digital was residing in Sweden at the time.
 Bladee and Ecco2K had previously collaborated as the grindcore duo Krossad.
 Signing to the YEAR0001 label, the members of Drain Gang gained prominence in the cloud rap scene from their collaborations with labelmate Yung Lean.

 Speaking on the meaning of the group's name, Bladee states:

+The compilation GTBSG Compilation is considered the collective's first work.
+The compilation contains various singles released throughout 2013, which are available online on the official SoundCloud account.

+Gluee is Bladee's first mixtape, featuring Thaiboy Digital, Ecco2K, and BONES, and produced by Whitearmor, Yung Sherman, Curtis Heron, and Blank Body.

+Thaiboy Digital's first mixtape, Tiger (also known as ส), was released in 2014.
 In 2015, Thaiboy Digital's visa expired and he was deported from Sweden.
 Through the internet, he has managed to continue collaborating with the other members from his new home in Bangkok.
 He and Bladee released a collaborative EP titled AvP in 2016, which featured production from both Whitearmor and Yung Sherman.

 In 2017, Bladee, Ecco2K and Thaiboy Digital released their collaborative album D&G, featuring production from member Whitearmor, and frequent collaborators Gud, Yung Sherman, Woesum, and Australian-based collective Ripsquadd.

+In December 2017, Bladee also released the mixtape Working on Dying, which was a collaborative album with the Philadelphia producer collective Working on Dying.
+The entire project was produced by Working On Dying, with Whitearmor contributing additional production.
+The project had features from Yung Lean, Black Kray (a frequent collaborator of both Bladee and Working On Dying), and Ecco2K, while Thaiboy Digital provided additional vocals on a few tracks.
+The project is heavily influenced by tread music, a trap subgenre created by Working on Dying.

+In spring of 2018, Bladee released the album Red Light, the follow-up to his 2016 debut album Eversince.
+The release was celebrated with a special concert at the O2 Academy Islington in London on 16 May 2018.